awwx/meteor-mongo-counter/README.md

 being used instead, there would need to be a "sql-counter" package to implement atomic counters in SQL).

-Note that counters are not stored in Meteor documents.
-The package doesn't increment a field in a document inside of a Meteor collection.
+Note that counters are not stored in Meteor documents: this package doesn't increment a field in a document inside of a Meteor collection.
 But when you increment or decrement a counter, you can take the new value of the counter that is returned to you and store that value in a Meteor document if you want.

+Counters are not themselves a reactive data source, but you can store the counter value into a reactive data source such as a Meteor document whenever you increment or decrement a counter.

 ## Version